LeoPFreitas/til/java/anonymous-classes.md

 # Anonymous classes

+- Enable the developer to declare and instantiate a class at the same time
 - An anonymous class always implements an interface or extends another class (concrete or abstract).
 - An anonymous class must override all abstract methods of the superclass.
 That is, all interface methods must be overridden except default methods.
 If an anonymous class extends a class that has no abstract methods, it doesn't have to override anything.